Reflex sympathetic dystrophy (RSD) facts

 What is reflex sympathetic dystrophy (RSD)?

-Reflex sympathetic dystrophy (RSD) is a condition that features a group of typical symptoms, including pain (often "burning" type), tenderness, and swelling of an extremity associated with varying degrees of sweating, warmth and/or coolness, flushing, discoloration, and shiny skin.
+Reflex sympathetic dystrophy (RSD) is a condition that features a group of typical symptoms, including pain (often "burning" type), tenderness, and swelling of an extremity associated with varying degrees of sweating, warmth, and/or coolness, flushing, discoloration, and shiny skin.
 RSD is also referred to as "complex regional pain syndrome," "the shoulder-hand syndrome," "causalgia," and "Sudeck's atrophy."

-What causes reflex sympathetic dystrophy (RSD)?
+What causes reflex sympathetic dystrophy?

 The exact mechanism of how RSD develops is poorly understood.
 The theories include irritation and abnormal excitation of nervous tissue, leading to abnormal impulses along nerves that affect blood vessels and skin.
 The involuntary nervous system, peripheral nerves, and brain seem to be involved.